nearform/angular-patterns-workshop/apps/slides/slides/combining-streams.md

 ---

 # Step 9: Trying it out

 <div class="dense">

-- Add a movie to your watch list by clicking the "Add to watchlist" button
+- Add a movie to your watchlist by clicking the "Add to watchlist" button
 - Refresh the page
 - The "Add to watchlist" button should now be disabled for the added movie